-ASP is a component of the “Social Protection Programme” (SPP) in Indonesia lead by for Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ).
-The project focuses on the extension of social protection, particularly for poor and vulnerable population groups, in order to reduce the consequences of extreme weather events and natural hazards.
-The aim of ASP contributes to the technical foundations of the SPP focuses on three main outputs:
+The ASP intervention is a component of the “Social Protection Programme” (SPP) in Indonesia lead by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ).
+The project focuses on the extension of social protection, particularly for poor and vulnerable population groups, against risks from extreme weather events and other natural hazards as well as adverse impacts from climate change.
+The aim of ASP contributes to the technical foundations of the SPP, which focuses on three main outputs:

 1) Risk analysis, prevention and reduction plans, along with mechanism for risk transfers,

 2) Options for expanding and linking Disaster Risk Management (DRM) with existing social programs, and

 3) Cost calculations of various financing options and instruments, which includes climate risk insurance.